noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Analysis and synthesis

 The music industry is known for its early adoption when it comes to new and novel technology, especially in the hobbyist and home studio space and the growth projections indicate a healthy market environment that has the ability to support new competitors.
 While AI could be a threat to the wider music industry, PA occupies a niche within it that is drawn to products because of their novelty, not necessarily their practicality nor feature set.
 While the price of the HiChord is far from inexpensive, it positions it competitively against other premium product which can cost throusands.
-This lower price point could attract hobbyists and home studio owners and expand the consuemer base for the product and PA as a whole
+This lower price point could attract hobbyists and home studio owners and expand the consuemer base for the HiChord.
+Compliance the EU regulations such as RoHS is essential